 LeatherneckPrecision.com is a high-precision CNC machine shop located in Englewood, Colorado.
 This site received a full-on redesign, complete with custom images taken from their own machine tools and copy generated through collaboration with the owner.

 Minatronics.com is the home of the LightGard Fiber Optic Security System.
-This site had text, but no images showing the actual product, so we added a How It Works page, and an Applications page detailing the product.
+This site had text, but no images showing the actual product, so we added a How It Works page, and an Applications page detailing the product, and sped up the page load times from as much as 20 seconds down to 3-5 seconds.